marc-mrt/marc-mrt.github.io/content/about.md

 In the 'Card & Banking' domain, I was poised to help better the consumer experience and the teams around it.
 Working on the Klarna app, shipping both to mobile & the web.

+I moved on after a once in a lifetime opportunity presented itself.

 ## Staff engineer, Passbase

 _Aug '19 - Jun '23_